worldbank/gld/Support/Guides and Documentation/I2D2_Geographic_Nomenclature.md

 ## Schema

 The naming nomenclature is as follows:
 - `reg01`: is the preferred geographic area of analysis.
+This could refer to:
+  - one of the 1st- or 2nd-level admin variables below
-This could refer to an ambiguous, large conceptual area (such as the "northeast") or a granular area such as the urban/rural divide within a third level disaggregation.
+  - an ambiguous, large conceptual area (such as the "northeast")
+  - or a granular classification such as the urban/rural divide
 - `reg02`: the first level of geographic administrative disaggregation.
 Typically the largest unit in area, on average.
 - `reg03`: the second level of geographic administrative disaggregation.
 - `reg04`: the third level of geographic administrative disaggregation.
 Typically the smallest unit in area, on average.